kawansoft/SympleGit-Java/README.md

 gitAdder.add("testFile", "testFile2");
 ```

-Supporting a one to one correspondence with `GitCommander` has advantages:
+The one-to-one correspondence with `GitCommander` offers significant advantages:

-- It allows a non Git expert to pass the required Git command without failure, or passing time findings the right parameters in the API.
-If you are not a Git expert, it will be easy for the Git expert in the company to help you implement the right Git call with the right parameters.
-On the other side, it will be easy for a Git expert who is not a Java expert to code Gits call in a Java workflow.
+- It simplifies the process for those not well-versed in Git, allowing them to execute necessary Git commands without errors or spending time searching for the correct API parameters.
+This makes it easier for Git experts to assist non-experts in implementing accurate Git commands.
+Conversely, it's also convenient for Git experts who are less familiar with Java to integrate Git calls into a Java workflow.
-- Git is a complex software, having in Java the equivalent of CLI calls allows to pass complex or rare commands without requiring to program all the option in the API.
-Example: `git log --graph --abbrev-commit --decorate --date=relative --all --pretty=format:'%h - %ar | %s (%an)%d' --max-count=10`.
+- Given Git's complexity, the ability to directly use CLI commands in Java enables users to execute complex or uncommon commands without the need to program every option in the API.
+An example is using detailed Git log commands like `git log --graph --abbrev-commit --decorate --date=relative --all --pretty=format:'%h - %ar | %s (%an)%d' --max-count=10`.

-### Straightforward Git implementation
+### Straightforward Git Implementation

-if you are not developing a Java Editor, a straightforward Git implementation with all the basics Git commands should be sufficient and easier.
+If you're not developing a Java Editor, a more straightforward Git implementation that covers all the basic commands could be more suitable and easier to use.

-As a java developer, the typical case you would meet in Java project accessing is having to replace/fix code automatically in a repository after a treatment.
-This is why we developed SympleGit: we just wanted a simple Git implementation just to create and push a new branch after modifying source code by replacing all `Statement` with `PreparedStatement` ([for SQL Injection protection](https://www.sqlephant.com/product/#sqli)).
+As a Java developer, a common scenario involves automatically replacing or fixing code in a repository after certain operations.
+This was our primary motivation behind developing SympleGit.
+Our goal was simple: to provide an uncomplicated Git implementation that allows for the creation and pushing of new branches after modifying source code.
+A typical use case, for example, would be replacing all `Statement` instances with `PreparedStatement` for enhanced SQL Injection protection.
+You can learn more about this aspect of security at [Sqlephant](https://www.sqlephant.com/product/#sqli).

-## The Commander API
+### Handling Short and Large Outputs with GitCommander

-The `GitCommander` API allows to call any Git command, whatever the command and whatever the ouptut return size.
+The `GitCommander` API is versatile, allowing the execution of any Git command regardless of the command's complexity or the size of its output.

-### Short Outpout
+#### Short Output

+For standard operations where the output size is manageable, `GitCommander` efficiently handles the command execution and retrieves the results directly.

 ```java
 // List all branches of a repo and print them on console